 Our ability to increase revenue depends in large part on our ability to retain our existing customers.
 Customer retention is dependent on delivering measurable outcomes to the customer related to their employees' benefits utilization and, for certain offerings, overall healthcare cost savings.
 To achieve these outcomes, we must engage with a meaningful portion of our customers' employee populations.
 We have consistently achieved and sustained annual engagement rates of greater than 50% across our member population.
 For the fiscal years ended February 28(9), 2018, 2019, and 2020, we achieved 55%, 56%, and 54% family engagement, respectively, measured for the corresponding calendar year.
-In 2020, member engagement patterns have been atypical.
-While we have supported many members on COVID-related concerns, our overall engagement rate in the first half of the year was lower than we would have expected under normal circumstances given an industry-wide decrease in discretionary medical utilization in the midst of the pandemic.
-In the second half of the year, we have seen engagement levels increase as members now seek postponed care, and we believe that we will ultimately achieve an annual member engagement rate in line with historical levels.
 The aggregate impact of this deep engagement across a customer's employee population is improved healthcare and benefits awareness, knowledge, and decision-making, a healthier and more engaged workforce, and healthcare cost savings.
 We become a trusted partner to our customers and gain the opportunity to support them on their population health strategies and benefits procurement.
 This position allows us to identify additional solutions that may meet our customers' needs, which, when implemented, result in additional opportunities for member engagement and better health outcomes.
 Achieving a high customer retention rate and selling additional offerings are critical to our future business, revenue growth, and results of operations.